woods-project/woods-project.github.io/raw-stories/2024-12-15-rebellion/a-tale-of-rebellion.md

-**Authors Note:** This is an AI generated short story based upon a playthrough of the excellent Star Wars Rebellion boardgame between Michael and David on Saturday and Sunday, Dec 14 & 15, 2024.
+**Authors Note:** This is an AI generated short story based upon a playthrough of the excellent [Star Wars Rebellion](https://boardgamegeek.com/boardgame/187645/star-wars-rebellion) boardgame between Michael and David on Saturday and Sunday, Dec 14 & 15, 2024.

 For the raw bullet points and descriptions by Michael, please refer to the [writer's postscript](#writers-postscript) at the end of the story.

 ## A Tale of Rebellion

-**A chill wind rattled the battered transparisteel viewport of the tiny Rebel corvette, drifting in the shadow of the outer rim’s debris field near Scarif.** Captain Lirana Voss, a young officer hardened by months of running covert missions, stared with deep concern at the flickering holo-projection before her.
-Blue light glowed across her scarred cheek, illuminating the ghosts of a plan as improbable as it was desperate: Destroy the secret, half-constructed Death Star stationed above Scarif.
+**An unseen solar wind silently irradiated the battered transparisteel viewport of the tiny Rebel corvette as it emerged from the shadow of a debris field near Dagobah.** Captain Lirana Voss, a young officer hardened by months of running covert missions, stared with deep concern at the flickering holo-projection before her.
+Blue light glowed across her scarred cheek, illuminating the ghosts of a plan as improbable as it was desperate: Destroy the secret, half-constructed Death Star stationed above Dagobah.
 Everyone understood the stakes.
 If they failed now, the Rebellion might never get another chance.

 The plan came down from the Alliance’s highest leadership just a day earlier, delivered by none other than Admiral Raddus of Mon Calamari.
 The briefing they’d all attended was more a fervent prayer than a military talk.
 The Rebels had picked up scattered transmissions from a double agent inside the project itself, confirming the existence of a new, monstrous battle station under the direct oversight of Grand Moff Tarkin’s aides.
 Tarkin’s personal presence was rumored but unverified; then again, verifying it meant putting someone inside the nerve center of the entire Imperial war machine.